vvvote/vvvote/doc/install.md

 =============
 You need:

-* a webserver (e.g. apache)
+* 2 webservers (e.g. apache oder ngnix /lighthttp v 1.4 can cause problems: it does not support the http-header "Expect: 100-continue-header" which cURL uses. --> no problem if you are not integrating vvvote into a system which automatically creates new elections and send them to vvvote using cURL)
-* a mysql server
+* a mysql server on each server
 * php version 5.3 at least and (both is automatically included in most distributions):
  * php-pdo-mysql
  * php GMD is recommended (it works without but the cryptographic calculations are about 200 times faster if you have GMD module)

 Download vvvote
 ===============
-in your home dir execute the following command
+downlaod vvvvote in your home dir e.g. by executing the following command

 	git clone https://github.com/pfefffer/vvvote.git

+copy the webclient and the backend directory to your webserver dir, e.g.:

+	cd vvvote
+	cp -r backend /var/www/vvvote
+	cp -r webclient /var/www/vvvote

 Configure the Server
 ====================